joergen7/devilfish-flotilla/dcs/viper.rst

   - set JMR source switch to ON
   - set CH expendable category switch to ON
   - set FL expendable category switch to ON
-  - ensure PROGRAM knob is not BIT
+  - ensure PROGRAM knob is set to 1
-  - set MODE knob to at least MAN
+  - set MODE knob to MAN

 AVIONICS POWER
   - wait until the DED shows a flashing RDY in the INS line